 Who we are

-We are a small team of nine, with a few people based on the fifth floor of the LGA's building on Smith Square and the others working remotely across England.
-In 2021 we recruited some new team members so we have had some policy swap-arounds:
+We are a small team of eleven, with a few people based on the fifth floor of the LGA's building on Smith Square and the others working remotely across England.
+In 2022 we recruited some new team members so we have had some policy swap-arounds and have expanded our programme on environmental planning:

 Anna is the Head of the Planning Advisory Service and has oversight of the whole programme of activity.
 She manages the team and client relationships.
 Anna is a member of the Improvement management team at the LGA.

-Beccy leads on our project with Defra and Natural England to help LPAs implement the Environment Bill, with a focus on the forthcoming requirements for biodiversity net gain and local nature recovery strategies.
+Beccy leads on our project with Defra and Natural England to help LPAs implement the Environment Act, with a focus on the forthcoming requirements for biodiversity net gain.

 Garreth is working on town centres, looking at their changing role and the impact of recent reforms to the Use Classes Order.
-He is also developing a new piece of work on Freeports as well as supporting our environmental planning project on net gain and nature recovery networks.
+He is also developing a new piece of work on Freeports as well as supporting our environmental planning project on net gain.

 Martin helps councils get up to date local plans in place.
 This includes helping them respond to the opportunities, challenges and requirements of the (ever) evolving planning system.
-Martin also supports our work on town centres and urban regeneration.
+Martin also works on Nutrient Neutrality and Urban Regeneration support.

 Peter leads on our Development Management support, helping local authorities to improve their decision making and performance.
 He also works on our new design code support.